Posted on · 5 min to read · 874 words

 MultiProfile=multiple

-But none of them worked and the sound was still just bad.
+But none of them worked, and the sound was still just bad.
 So I did some research about how all of these Bluetooth stuff actually works and discovered that the Sony WH-1000MX4 are using the LDAC codec which is not supported by vanilla pulseaudio.
-An alternative is APTx which may be supported by most? other headphones, as LDAC is a proprietary Sony codec.
-Also you want to use a A2DP sink instead of HSP/HDF (mind the earlier described disadvantage of not working microphones!).
-Therefore it’s time to revisit the Arch wiki and search for this specific codec.
+An alternative is APTx which may be supported by most other headphones, as LDAC is a proprietary Sony codec.
+Also, you want to use a A2DP sink instead of HSP/HDF (mind the earlier described disadvantage of not working microphones!).
+Therefore, it's time to revisit the Arch wiki and search for this specific codec.

 No A2DP sink